xg416/DATUM/README.md

 ```
 python train_DATUM_dynamic.py --train_path ${your_training_data_path} --train_info ${the associated train_info.json} --val_path ${your_testing_data_path} --val_info ${the associated test_info.json} -f ${loaded_model_path (if you want to resume a pre-trained checkpoint)}
 ```
-Other argument for training are described in the *train_DATUM_dynamic.py* file, please refer to them for more flexible training.
+Other arguments for training are described in the *train_DATUM_dynamic.py* file, please refer to them for more flexible training.
 Use smaller *patch_size* and *num_frames* in the beginning phase of training can accelerate the entire process.

-Later, you can start finetuning on the static scene images, run the following:
+Later, you can start finetuning on the static scene images for the static scene model by running the following:
 ```
 python train_DATUM_static.py --train_path ${your_training_data_path} --val_path ${your_testing_data_path} -f ${pretrained_dynamic_scene_model_path}
 ```
-We injected certain level of Gaussian noise during training both modalities for better generalization on real world data.
+We injected a certain level of Gaussian noise during training in both modalities for better generalization on real-world data.

 ## 🚀 Performance Evaluation
 Dynamic scene model on ATSyn_dynamic dataset: